getify/You-Dont-Know-JS/scope-closures/apB.md

 calc("=");     // 0
 ```

-Since this usage is a little clumsy, here's a `useCalc(..)` helper, that runs the calculator with characters one at a time from a string, and computes the display each time:
+Since this usage is a bit clumsy, here's a `useCalc(..)` helper, that runs the calculator with characters one at a time from a string, and computes the display each time:

 ```js
 function useCalc(calc,keys) {